madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 ### Configuring WooCommerce Plugin Notification
-To configure the WooCommerce plugin notification URL, follow the steps given below.
+To configure the WooCommerce plugin Notification URL, follow the steps given below.
 1. Login to your MAP account.
 2. Select the **Environment** from drop-down list.
 3. On the Home page, go to **SETTINGS > CONFIGURATION**.